rsek/dataforged/moves/moves.md

 On a **miss**, choose one.

   * The community needs your help, or makes a costly demand in exchange for safe harbor.
-Envision what they ask of you (__Ask the Oracle__ if unsure).
+Envision what they ask of you.
 If you do it, or __Swear an Iron Vow__ to see it done, resolve this move as a strong hit.
   * You find no relief, and the situation grows worse. __Pay the Price__.

 ### Heal